mcanevet/cluster-api-provider-freebox/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+This project follows [Conventional Commits](https://www.conventionalcommits.org/) for consistent commit messages and uses Test-Driven Development (TDD) practices.

 ### Development Workflow

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Make your changes following TDD practices
+4. Use conventional commit messages (e.g., `feat(controller): add VM lifecycle management`)
-4. Add tests for new functionality
+5. Add tests for new functionality
-5. Run the full test suite
+6. Run the full test suite (`make test test-integration`)
-6. Submit a pull request
+7. Submit a pull request

+### Commit Message Format

+Use conventional commits for all changes:

+- `feat(scope): description` for new features
+- `fix(scope): description` for bug fixes
+- `docs: description` for documentation changes
+- `test(scope): description` for test additions/changes

+For detailed guidelines, see [AGENTS.md](AGENTS.md).

 ## Security